WordPress/blueprints/blueprints/my-wordpress/contributing-recipes.md

 ## Step Types

 Every step should have a `type`, `title`, and `description`.
 Use `optional: true` for useful additions that are not required for the core workflow.
-Use `context` when a step only applies in a specific environment, such as `self-hosted`.
+Use `context` when a step only applies in a specific environment.

+`context` is accepted on a step and on a whole recipe, and takes one of:

+- `self-hosted`: a regular WordPress install, not Playground.
+- `playground`: any WordPress Playground instance, including my.wordpress.net.
+- `my-wordpress-net`: only the persistent Playground at my.wordpress.net, for guides about that site itself, such as moving it to hosting.

+A recipe with a `context` is hidden entirely — from the guide grid, search and its detail page — where the context does not apply.
+A step with a `context` is skipped inside an otherwise visible recipe.

 Use `alternatives` when the recipe is mostly a discovery table rather than a linear setup flow.
 Each row groups familiar app names on the left and points to one app registered in [apps.json](https://github.com/WordPress/blueprints/blob/trunk/apps.json):